rodprogramdev/100-days-of-code/log.md

 # Day 40: December 24, 2018
 Progress: Reviewed how to insert video to a section of my story page, used object-fit property and remembered how to use the overflow property.
 Found solution to the problem of distance from my story and sample section.

+# Day 41: December 25, 2018
+Progress: Started my reservation section and reviewed how to use the solid color radient for design of cliping a part of a form.
+Had a family celebration today so very short time alotted for coding have a Merry Christmas to all coders.